braintrustdata/braintrust-proxy/README.md

     ],
     "seed": 1
   }' \
-  -H "Authorization: Bearer $OPENAI_API_KEY" # Can use Braintrust, Anthropic, etc. keys here too
+  -H "Authorization: Bearer $OPENAI_API_KEY" // Can use Not Diamond, OpenAI, Anthropic, etc. keys
 ```

 ## Deploying

-You can find the full documentation for using the proxy [here](https://www.braintrust.dev/docs/guides/proxy).
+You can find the full documentation for using the proxy [here](https://docs.notdiamond.ai/docs/proxy).
-The proxy is hosted for you, with end-to-end encryption, at `https://api.braintrust.dev/v1/proxy`.
+The proxy is hosted for you, with end-to-end encryption, at `https://api.notdiamond.ai/v1/proxy`.
 However, you
 can also deploy it yourself and customize its behavior.

 To see docs for how to deploy on various platforms, see the READMEs in the corresponding folders: